connexcs/docs/docs/customer/cli.md

 Field details:

-+ **CLI**:
++ **CLI**: Enter the desired number or a regular expression to match and replace to allow numbers through

 + **Rewrite CLI**: A CLI can be re-written.
 For example, you can add `123456789` in the CLI box, and then rewrite by adding `987654321` in the re-write CLI box.
-(See **Advanced CLI Match and Manipulation** below.)
+(See [**Advanced CLI Match and Manipulation**](https://docs.connexcs.com/customer/cli/#advanced-cli-match-manipulation) below.)

-+ **P-Asserted-ID**: **`P-Asserted-Identification`** is another SIP Header.
-It is not presented but allows telephone companies to identify originators on a network-only level.
-A P-Asserted-ID uses the same syntax as Replace CLI.
++ **P-Asserted-ID**: **`P-Asserted-Identification`** is a SIP Header similar to the FROM header, but classified as a private, or network-level identifier.
+Telephone companies use it to identify call originators, but then it is stripped at the call server, so the client end-points only see the FROM field.
+This is especially helpful when caller's obscure their CLI/FROM information, as the network-level still requires origination details.
+The **P-Asserted-ID** manipulation uses the same syntax as Replace CLI.

+!!! tip "P-Asserted-ID Use Case"
+    If you wanted to allow all calls, but assign a specific number (such as the Main Billable number for the business), you would set CLI as "\*" then enter the desired P-Asserted ID.
+All calls will then have this number as the P-Asserted-ID.

-+ **Forced**: To change the CLI that is presented for another, enter the CLI you wish to present, and click the **`Force CLI`** box.
-It will allow you to override the previous number with one that is accepted.
-You can add a whitelist of CLIs and select Force on a CLI which you wish to be used if none of the others in the whitelist match.
++ **Forced**: Enabling this will allow a call if there are no other matching CLIs in the system.
+This will also replace the CLI that is presented with the CLI entered here.
+Ex: Create a whitelist of CLIs, then select **Forced** on the CLI to use if none of the others in the white list match.
+(Best practice is to only have one **Forced** CLI.)

-+ **Direction Applied**:
++ **Direction Applied**: Select either **Termination** for calls a customer makes out, or **Origination** (also refers to DIDs) for inbound calls made to our customers.
+Ex: Create a white list that only allows calls to or from the same country.

 ![alt text][edit-cli]